Dive head first into digital photography.

 - Framing and composition will be discussed in class and during the local field trips

-Students are to bring a Digital SLR camera and Tripod or can borrow one for the week from Maine Media’s Digital Service Department.
+Students are to bring a DSLR or Mirrorless camera and Tripod or can borrow one for the week from Maine Media’s Digital Service Department.
 (An external hard drive of at least 500GB will be required to take your new images and catalog home) This class is held in one of our digital classrooms, Macintosh computers will be provided.

 No previous knowledge or experience required only the desire to learn and make amazing photographs.